-This service provides coordination and implementation of a safety program for school districts and BOCES to ensure compliance with local, state and federal safety and health regulations.
-These regulations are promulgated by the New York State Departments of Environmental Conservation (DEC), Labor (DOL), Health (DOH), and Education (SED) at the state level and the Environmental Protection Agency (EPA) and Occupational Safety and Health Administration (OSHA) at the federal level.
-The Safety Office provides participating school districts and BOCES with training, workshops, written plans, surveys and audits to meet the requirements of the regulations as well as the individual needs of the school districts and BOCES.
-Are presentative of the Safety Office is available to a school district in the event of an inspection by any of the agencies listed above.
+This service provides coordination and implementation of a Safety Program for School Districts and the BOCES to ensure compliance with local, state and federal safety and health regulations promulgated by the NYS Departments of Environmental Conservation (DEC), Labor (DOL), Health (DOH), and Education (SED) and at the Federal level; the Environmental Protection Agency (EPA) and the Occupational Safety and Health Administration (OSHA).

+The Safety Office provides participating school districts with training, workshops, written plans, surveys and audits to meet the requirements of the regulations as well as the individual needs of the districts.
+A representative of the Safety Office is available to a school district in the event of an inspection by any of the agencies listed above.